 My name is Fabian Lavater.
-I am an artist & illustrator based in Basel, Switzerland.
+I am a Swiss artist & illustrator currently based in Basel,c ity of art.

 For a long time drawing was more of an intense hobby besides studying (not art).
 After graduating with a masters in sustainable development with a major in economics and an unsatisfying year trying to live the corperate life, I decided to make art my career path.

 Having a masters degree in sustainable development hasn't left untouched though.
 In the last couple of years I went through a long process of being more aware.
 Being more aware of myself and the environment around me.
 That being said, I also started to change some of my behavior, such as stopped eating meat and avoiding dairy products as often as possible.